 Why Do You Get Them?

-And even if you're consuming a moderate amount of caffeine, it's still a diuretic, which makes you urinate a lot.
+And, even if you're not consuming toxic levels of caffeine, it is still a diuretic, which makes you urinate more.
 And all those trips to the bathroom can dehydrate you, which Egler says could be a cause of your headaches.

 You can also get headaches from not ingesting enough caffeine.
 If you take caffeine regularly, your body starts to establish a new normal where it relies on the substance to function.
 The more you take it, the more tolerant your body becomes, which means you might need higher and higher doses of caffeine to achieve the desired effect, according to Egler.
 And this spells trouble for those days when you can't get your hands on some coffee.
 When your body doesn't get what it needs to function, it can be literally painful to find a new balance — that's why you might get a headache if you don't pour yourself a cup of tea first thing in the morning, or why your head might frequently hurt if you're trying to cut back on soda.

 And even those of you who don't drink coffee on the regular might still experience a headache from time to time.
 That's because some people are more sensitive to caffeine than others, says Patel — in fact, it can be genetic.
 So if even infrequent caffeine consumption makes you feel funky, you may fall into that category.